John Ashley (actor): American International Pictures

 Ashley broke into films when he accompanied a girlfriend to an audition at American International Pictures for a part in Dragstrip Girl (1957), directed by Edward L. Cahn.
 "We had a date at 6 p.m. but first she had to read for a part in a movie", he later recalled.
 "I was sitting in American International Picture's waiting room and a guy walked out and said, `Have we read everyone?
 What about this young man here?'
 It was the old Hollywood story -- I got a part in the film and she didn't."
 He ended up getting the part as the villain; his audition included an Elvis Presley impersonation.
 AIP signed Ashley to a four-picture non-exclusive contract expected to run for two years.

 Dragstrip Girl was a success relative to its small budget.
 Ashley became a particular favorite of the daughters of James H. Nicholson, one of the main figures at AIP, and Nicholson always hoped Ashley would become a big star.
 Ashley unsuccessfully auditioned for the lead in I Was a Teenage Werewolf (1957) but appeared in several of AIP's other movies.

 Ashley's second role for AIP, Motorcycle Gang (1957), was almost identical to Dragstrip Girl (it was again directed by Cahn).
 By this stage, Ashley had been drafted, and production was held up until he completed his basic training and could go on leave.

 Ashley only served six months in the Army, at the Presidio in San Francisco.
 AIP got an early release for him to appear in a war film, Suicide Battalion (1958), directed by Cahn.

 Outside AIP, he had a small role as a singer for Paramount's Zero Hour!
-(1957), had the lead in Frankenstein's Daughter (1958) and guest starred on Jefferson Drum (1958) in the episode "Arrival".
+(1957), a supporting role (although first-billed) in Frankenstein's Daughter (1958) and guest starred on Jefferson Drum (1958) in the episode "Arrival".